spcl/open-earth-compiler/README.md

 cmake -G Ninja .. -DMLIR_DIR=$PREFIX/lib/cmake/mlir -DLLVM_EXTERNAL_LIT=$BUILD_DIR/bin/llvm-lit
 cmake --build . --target check-oec-opt
 ```
-The ROCM_BACKEND_ENABLED flag enables the support for AMDGPU tragets.
-It requires an llvm build with lld and we need to set the path to lld using the following flag:
+The ROCM_BACKEND_ENABLED flag enables the support for AMDGPU targets.
+It requires an LLVM build including lld and we need to set the path to lld using the following flag:
 ```sh
 -DLLD_DIR=$PREFIX/lib/cmake/lld
 ```